Jifc1024/H2PNet/README.md

 | `inference.py` | Sliding-window inference and anomaly-score / uncertainty map visualization |
 | `config.py` | Centralized hyperparameter configuration |

-## Application Case: Beijing Miyun Flood  (July 2025)
+## Application Case: Sudan Sandstorm event  (March 2018)

-This repository instantiates H2PNet for the July 2025 Beijing Miyun flood event.
+This repository instantiates H2PNet for the March 2018 Sudan sandstorm event.
 The historical steady-state prior is constructed from cloud-free images, and the resulting prototype set is used to detect flood-inundated pixels on a single post-event image — with no temporally-registered reference image required at inference.

 ## Requirements